Factbox: Coming events in the euro zone debt crisis

-Following are coming events linked to the debt crisis in the euro zone:
+Following are upcoming events linked to the debt crisis in the euro zone:

 EUROPEAN UNION: